Age of Insanity

 What do I mean by that?

-I know some of you might not share my view but I like to see life as a constant struggle between gain and sacrifice.
-For example, if your company is going to pay you that much, are you willing to spend more time at work and thus sacrificing the time spend with your loved ones?
-How much is enough?
-When will you realize that it is no longer worth it to put in so much effort in your work?
-When you no longer have time for dinner with your loved ones?
+I like to see life as a constant struggle between gain and sacrifice.
+For example, are you willing to spend more time at work and thus sacrificing the time spend with your loved ones?
+When will you realize that it is no longer worth it?
+When you no longer have time for dinner with them?
 When you realized that you hardly know the person lying next to you?
 Or when your idea of keeping in touch with your friends is sending them sms during festival seasons such as Christmas Day?
-Cool, one more sms received, they still remember me.

 What about your health?
-How do you know that it is no longer worth it to work through the nights so that you will be able to meet the deadline the next day?
+How do you know it is no longer worth it to work through the nights so that you are able to meet the deadline the next day?
 Sure, you are a responsible person.
 You have to answer to the management.
-You will not allow yourself to fail or be perceived as someone who is inefficient, someone who is unable to take stress, in a nutshell - a weakling, .
-But think about it, you are also responsible for your own health!
-You are also responsible for your relationships with your loved ones.
-Most importantly, you are responsible for yourself, who you are, and what you are worth!
+You will not allow yourself to be perceived as someone who is inefficient, someone who is unable to take stress, in a nutshell - a weakling.

 Secondly the author is right,